NASA’s James Webb Space Telescope, poised to launch, will open a new window on the cosmos — if everything goes just right

 “We’re taking an incredibly demanding piece of equipment, shaking the hell out of it on a rocket, subjecting it to huge amounts of noise and dumping it into a really rough environment,” Illingworth said.
 “That’s why it costs $10 billion and took 20 years.”

-Many of the potential failures involve that sun shield.
-This kind of contraption has never been attempted.
+Many of the potential failures involve the sun shield — a kind of contraption that has never been attempted.
 The Webb’s instruments are designed in such a way that they do their job only if the mirrors remain extremely cold — less than minus-370 degrees Fahrenheit.
 The sun shield was designed to be sufficiently robust that it has some margin of error — a little hitch here, a tear there won’t keep the Webb from operating.
 But it can’t get tangled in a knot.

-The sun is a fusion reactor 865 million miles in diameter and will be radiating directly upon the Webb.
+The sun is a fusion reactor about 865,000 miles in diameter and will be radiating directly upon the Webb.
 The first layer of the sun shield, blasted by sunlight, will be slightly hotter than the boiling temperature of water.
 But there are five layers, with gaps in between.
 The system is designed to ratchet down the heat, from very hot to very cold.

 Mike Menzel, the NASA engineer who will supervise every element of the telescope’s deployment in space, notes that hundreds of mechanical elements will pull the sun shield into place.
 The challenge for the engineers is that this process isn’t like deploying a rigid beam.
 The Kapton foil of the sun shield is flexible.
 It’s impossible to know precisely how it will behave.